 Taiwan’s central location in the heart of Asia makes it a hub from which to easily travel to other countries.
 China, Japan, the Philippines, Hong Kong, Singapore, Vietnam, and South Korea are all within a few flying hours of Taiwan.
-Many airlines, both national and budget, fly in and out of Taipei, making it easy to get away and explore somewhere entirely different for a weekend.
+Many airlines fly in and out of Taipei, making it easy to get away and explore somewhere entirely different for a weekend.

 Small, But Big

 Despite being a small island, Taiwan has an immense amount to offer, with no shortage of things to do and places to explore.
 Come check out Taiwan and find out for yourself why so many expats love living in Taiwan.